fayasnoushad/career-assistant/README.md

 - Search for courses based on your interests and career goals
 - Find roadmaps tailored to your career goals
+- Search for jobs based on your skills and preferences
+- AI-powered recommendations using Gemini models

 ---